 The weak economy and crash of the stock market has also contributed to the drop in DS3 prices.
 Since the peak of the market in 1999 many companies have gone bankrupt and no longer require service.
 This means there's a smaller pie to be had and there are plenty of telecom providers trying to get their share.
 Once again, the buyer is in control and can shop until he or she finds the price that is right for them.

 A final reason for the reduction in DS3 pricing is the fact that equipment costs and the cost of supplying the bandwidth have declined.
 This means that companies can supply the bandwidth at a lower cost.
 As bandwidth usage continue to go up as a result of bandwidth hungry applications like video on demand and graphic intensive applications the price of bandwidth will continue to drop.
 The only thing that seems likely to slow prices from falling much further is the "last mile" or the connection from the users premise to the service providers' POP (Point of Presence), but we'll save this matter for another article.
 Until then, enjoy those affordable DS3 lines and good luck searching for a price that's right for you!

-We connect you with Alabama T1 Internet Lines.
-This page is a quick list of the products specifically offered by T1Market in Dale.
+We connect you with Dale Fractional T1 Line.
+This page is a quick list of the services specifically offered by T1Market in Dale.

-As we go forward, our wish is to constantly improve our product offerings.
-We now deliver business products typically utilized by larger companies, particularly: fiber ethernet, MPLS network service, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
-Several of our carriers also supply free managed Cisco routers for multi-year agreements.
-Primarily, our objective is to build a bond with you - our client - that will last for years to come.
-Earning your trust is just what we do here.
-Saving you cash on inexpensive broadband services is just how we keep it.
+As we go forward, our goal is to continually improve our product offerings.
+We now deliver enterprise items usually utilized by bigger companies, particularly: MPLS network service, gigabit ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Several of our carriers even deliver complimentary managed Cisco routers for multi-year contracts.
+Mainly, our objective is to develop a bond with you - our client - that will certainly last for years to come.
+Obtaining your trust is just what we do here.
+Conserving you money on economical bandwidth services is just how we keep it.